 Each theme had their own unique set of bonus features that are available to the player to trigger.
 As there isn't much depth to the games compared to console games, there is a heavy focus on the player experience such as how everything is presented and fed back to the player.
 As the Producer and Designer were at the head office in Chicago, we were constantly sending builds up for review and getting feedback during the early stages to ensure that we had the experience and game flow correct early on.

 A lot of focus and testing is placed on the strict technical requirements that states and countries have for these games which centre around accuracy, reliability and accountability.
 Common test cases being able to return to the same state if the machine is power cycled and being able to look at the games history if a dispute is raised from the player.

 I joined Happy Finish to further widen my experience and knowledge in related interactive media industries.
-It was a much more client facing role then expected with frequent meetings (in person and over phone) providing progress updates and clarifying briefs in order to calculate job costs accurately as accurately as possible.
+It was a much more client facing role then expected with frequent meetings (in person and over phone) providing progress updates and clarifying briefs/requests to further understand what their vision of the product.

-The department's main aim was to use existing software and/or hardware (e.g Oculus Rift, Leap Motion, Kinect) and pair it with the quality of the CG work that is created in-house to create highly polished applications.
+The department's main aim was to create unique experiences using hardware like the Oculus Rift, Leap Motion and Kinect, pairing it with the CG work that is created in-house to create highly polished applications.

 The interactive department was still relatively new and I was able to bring my industry experience to the team, mentoring the junior programmers, providing further feedback for usability within the apps, driving development processes and adapting them for a production driven company.